Omvoh by is a Prescription medication manufactured, distributed, or labeled by Eli Lilly and Company. Drug facts, warnings, and ingredients follow.

 Administration

 Instruct patients in preparation and administration of OMVOH, including choosing anatomical sites for subcutaneous administration, and proper subcutaneous injection technique.
-Instruct patients in the technique of pen or syringe disposal [see Instructions for Use].
+Instruct patients in the technique of prefilled pen or prefilled syringe disposal [see Instructions for Use].

 Eli Lilly and Company, Indianapolis, IN 46285, USA